Disable RRD write cache when Reporting Database is unchecked

 Also IIRC collectd can be made to flush data to disk on request by sending it some signal (SIGHUP?), though not sure how useful is that in real life in case of constantly refreshing graphs.

-#3 Updated by Alexander Motin about 2 years ago
+#3 Updated by Alexander Motin almost 3 years ago

 - Status changed from Screened to In Progress

 - Target version changed from 11.2-RC2 to 11.2-BETA2

 I've disabled write caching when RRDs are stored on tmpfs ("Reporting Database" is unchecked), that should make graph much more interactive.
 The opposite case unfortunately does not have an easy solution, but I'll take another look whether it can be optimized somehow.

 #9 Updated by Aaron St. John over 2 years ago